Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 # Exercises

+## Exercises: Level 1

+1. What is module
+2. What is package ?
+3. What is the difference between a module and a package
+4. What is NPM ?
+5. What is Webpack ?
+6. How do you create a new React project ?
+7. What are these files and folders in a project(package.json, package-lock.json or yarn.lock, .gitignore,node_modules and public )
+8. What is your favorite code editor (I believe that it is Visual Studio Code) ?
+9. Add different Visual Studio Code extensions to imporve your productivity(eg. prettier, ESLint etc)
+10. 6.
+Try to make different module in a different file and import it to index.js.

+## Exercises: Level 2

 1. Import and render the following images
    ![Front end](../images/frontend_technologies.png)

-1.Design the following user card.
+2.Design the following user card.

 ![User Card](../images/user_card_design_jsx.png)

-1. Use h1, p, input and button HTML element to create the following design using JSX
+3. Use h1, p, input and button HTML element to create the following design using JSX

 ![News Letter](../images/news_letter_design.png)